adudley78/barry-on-sinatra/LEGAL.md

 This is NOT an open source project.

+Copyright ⓒ 2019 Barry, LLC.
 All rights reserved.